Analysis of On-policy Policy Gradient Methods under the Distribution Mismatch: Introduction

 Although various correction methods have been proposed to address the distribution mismatch in policy gradient algorithms, they often introduce significant computational complexity and, in some cases, even underperform compared to biased methods.
 As a result, biased policy gradient algorithms remain the dominant choice in practical applications.
-However, the theoretical foundations of these algorithms remain underexplored, and their remarkable empirical performance in practical applications has also yet to be thoroughly explained.
-To address these gaps, this paper investigates the theoretical properties and practical performance of biased policy gradient methods. \paragraph*{Contributions} In this paper, we investigate the theoretical and practical implications of distribution mismatch in on-policy policy gradient methods for discounted RL problems.
-Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Theoretical analysis for tabular parameterizations.} Focusing on {tabular parameterizations}, which serve as a foundational setting for analyzing convergence and optimality in reinforcement learning, we prove that distribution shift does not hinder global optimality.
-Our results establish that biased policy gradient methods can still attain optimal solutions under tabular policies. \item \textbf{Convergence bounds for general parameterizations.} We extend our analysis to more general parameterizations by deriving a {discrepancy bound} between the biased and unbiased distributions, which depends on the discount factor $\gamma$.
-Importantly, as $\gamma$ approaches $1$, the distribution mismatch diminishes.
-Under mild assumptions, we derive a convergence bound for the biased gradient algorithm. \end{itemize}
+However, the theoretical foundations of these algorithms remain underexplored, and their empirical performance in practice still lacks a sufficiently clear theoretical justification.
+In this paper, we investigate the theoretical and practical implications of distribution mismatch in on-policy policy gradient methods for discounted RL problems.
+Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Theoretical analysis for tabular parameterizations.} Focusing on {tabular parameterizations}, which serve as a foundational setting for analyzing convergence and optimality in RL, we show that any point where the biased gradient vanishes is also globally optimal. \item \textbf{Mismatch bounds for general parameterizations.} We extend the analysis beyond tabular policies to more general parameterizations.
+In both episodic and continuing problems, we derive explicit bounds on the mismatch between the discounted and undiscounted state distributions.
+We further show that the induced gradient mismatch also vanishes at least linearly as the discount factor $\gamma$ approaches $1$. \item \textbf{Guarantees under smooth parameterizations.} Building on the gradient mismatch analysis, we derive guarantees for the biased policy gradient iterates under an additional smoothness assumption.
+Specifically, we show that the iterates approach approximate stationary points with respect to the exact gradient, with an \(O((1-\gamma)^2)\) residual in episodic MDPs and an \(O(1-\gamma)\) residual in continuing MDPs. \end{itemize}